 CfA will evaluate SAP for students receiving Title IV aid on a payment period basis of each 6month term.

 Federal standards require that students be evaluated on cumulative GPA and cumulative completion rate or, if GPA is not applicable, "a comparable assessment measured against a norm."
 (34 CFR § 668.34(a)(4)(i)).
 Therefore, no GPA calculation is necessary.
-Students will be measured based on a completion rate minimum of 67% of the annual minimum enrollment requirement, which is equivalent to mastering 17 competencies per six-month term, on average.

-SAP will be measured by payment period and the maximum timeframe for Title IV eligibility will be tracked based on competencies mastered during the term.
+Students will be measured based on a completion rate minimum of 67% of the annual minimum enrollment requirement.
+This 67% rate is equivalent to mastering 17 competencies and attempting 24 competencies per six-month term for full time students.
+SAP will be measured by payment period.
+The maximum timeframe for Title IV eligibility is four terms for students pursuing the certificate program and seven terms for students pursuing the associate's or bachelor's degree program.